francescodc87/ipaPy2/README.md

 **8. Running the whole pipeline with a single function**

-Finally, the ipaPy2 library also include a wrapper function that allows to run the whole IPA pipeline in one step.
+Finally, the ipaPy2 library also include a wrapper function that allows running the whole IPA pipeline in one step.
 A detailed description of the function can be accessed with the help.